German police make Berlin's biggest ever crystal meth bust | DW | 16.09.2021

 Sohnrey added that the bust is part of a trend in which large amounts of meth are being produced in the Netherlands.

-In July, Dutch police busted what they called the "biggest and most professional" drug production site ever discovered in the Netherlands, which had been capable of producing over 100 kilograms of meth every day.
+In July, Dutch police busted what they called the "biggest and most professional" drug production site ever discovered in the Netherlands, which had been capable of producing more than 100 kilograms of meth a day.

 wmr/rt (dpa,AFP)